Gaius Marius: Early career

 In 134 BC, Marius joined the personal legion of Scipio Aemilianus as an officer for the expedition to Numantia.
 It is unclear whether or not Marius was already present and serving in Numantia with the previous commander when Aemilianus arrived.
 While serving with the army at Numantia, his military aptitude brought him to the attention of Scipio Aemilianus.
 According to Plutarch, during a conversation after dinner, when the conversation turned to generals and someone asked Scipio Aemilianus where the Roman people would find a worthy successor to him, the younger Scipio gently tapped on Marius's shoulder, saying "Perhaps this is the man".

 It would seem that even at this early stage of his military career, Marius had ambitions for a political career in Rome.
-According to Plutarch, as a hereditary client of the Caecilii Metelli, one of the noble families which was then emerging as the dominant faction in Rome, Marius ran for election as one of the twenty-four special military tribunes of the first four legions who were elected (the rest were appointed by the magistrate who raised the legion).
-Sallust tells us that he was unknown by sight to the electors but was returned by all the tribes on the basis of his accomplishments.
+He was elected on the basis of his accomplishments, even though he was not known by sight to the electors, as one of the twenty-four special military tribunes.
 After election, he likely served Quintus Caecilius Metellus Balearicus on the Balearic Islands, helping him win a triumph.
 Next, Marius possibly ran for the quaestorship after losing an election for local office in Arpinum.
-He may have run for local office as a means of gaining support back home, and lost to a local competitor.
+He may have stood for local office as a means of gaining support back home, and lost to a local competitor.
 It is possible, however, that Marius never ran for the quaestorship at all, jumping directly to plebeian tribune.
 He likely participated in the major Roman victory at the Battle of the Isère River in 121 BC, which permanently cemented Roman control over southern Gaul.

 In 120 BC, Marius was returned as a plebeian tribune for the following year.
 He won with the support of the Metelli, specifically Lucius Caecilius Metellus Dalmaticus.
 While Plutarch says the Metelli were one of his family's hereditary patrons, this may be a latter-day exaggeration.
 It was not uncommon for prospective consuls to campaign for their candidates for the tribunate and lower the possibility of opposition tribunes exercising their vetoes.